validmind/documentation/README.md

 **guide/** — Core docs sourced in Quarto Markdown

-**notebooks/** — Jyupiter notebooks copied from [validmind-python/notebooks](https://github.com/validmind/validmind-python/tree/main/notebooks) or Google Drive
+**notebooks/** — Jupyter notebooks copied from [validmind-python/notebooks](https://github.com/validmind/validmind-python/tree/main/notebooks) or Google Drive

 **_quarto.yml** — Rendering options for the site, including navigation, search, footer, and more

 **index.qmd** — Main landing page sourced in Quarto Markdown and HTML

+## How to contribute

+We welcome contributions to [ValidMind's documentation](https://docs.validmind.ai/guide/get-started.html).
+If you've noticed an issue in the documentation, or have an idea for an improvement, please create an issue or pull request.

+If you are creating a pull request (PR), make sure to test your changes by rendering or previewing the site.
+A member of ValidMind's documentation team will review and merge your PR.

+If this is your first time contributing, you will be asked to sign a contributer agreement.

+Join our community Slack channels to ask questions and get support from ValidMind with contributing.

 ## Preview the docs site